chandlerc/blog/content/slides/2026-memory-safety-deep-2/_index.md

 - Temporal: Preventing "use after free" (UAF) at compile time
 - Spatial: Runtime bounds checking as in 🦀 Rust and being added to C++
 - Type, initialization, null pointer, and data race safety

+{{% note %}}

+- In this talk I'm only going to talk about the compile-time safety enforcement, with a focus on preventing use after free.
+- I will briefly touch on initialization safety and data race safety.

+{{% /note %}}

 ---